On the second partial Global Euler-Poincare characteristics for Galois cohomology: Proof of Theorem

 Let $K$ be a number field and $S$ a finite set of primes of $K$ containing all archimedean primes.
-We will use the following notations. \begin{Convention} \begin{itemize} \item For a field extension $L$ of $K$ contained in $K_{S}$, by abuse of notation, we will write $S$ for the primes of $L$ above the primes of $K$ in $S$, and $\mathcal{O}_{L,S}$ for the integral closure of $\mathcal{O}_{K,S}$ in $L$. \item If $L/K$ is a finite extension and $T$ is a finite set of primes of $L$, then we define
+In this section, we will use the following notation. \begin{Convention} \begin{itemize} \item For a field extension $L$ of $K$, by abuse of notation, we will write $S=S(L)$ for the primes of $L$ above the primes of $K$ in $S$, and $\mathcal{O}_{L,S}$ for the integral closure of $\mathcal{O}_{K,S}$ in $L$. \item If $L/K$ is a finite extension and $T$ is a set of primes of $L$, then we define